stats60/stats60.github.io/prospectus/index.md

 **Code of conduct:**
 You are expected to treat the instructional team and your fellow students with courtesy and respect.
 This class should be a harassment-free learning experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 Harassment of any form will not be tolerated.
 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to one of the instructors.
+If you are not comfortable approaching the instructional team, you may also contact the [Stanford Office of the Ombuds](https://ombuds.stanford.edu/)

 **Students with Documented Disabilities:**
 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is being made.
 Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
 The OAE is located at 563 Salvatierra Walk (phone: 723-1066, URL: http://studentaffairs.stanford.edu/oae).